bitlaab-bolt/quill/docs/usage.md

 };

 // Preparing Record Data
-// Mixing both static and dynamic data for memory leaks
+// Mixing both static and dynamic data for checking memory leaks

 const name = "John Doe";
 const msg = "This is the story about " ++ name;